-If you want to get the best results from you 3D printer, you need the right 3D slicer.
-Here are the best and most popular 3D slicer software tools for 3D printing – and most of them are free.
+Do you want to get the best results from your 3D printer?
+Here are the best 3D printer slicer software tools – most of them are free.

-So, any decent 3D slicing software will create
+So, any decent 3D printer slicer software will create

 - a toolpath (more or less intelligently) based on the geometry of your STL-file.